How To Light Photography Prints And Artwork

 During the day, the natural ambient light is sufficient to enjoy the fine details of this fine art print over the fireplace.
 At night, the purposed accent lighting on the artwork transforms it into a spectacular focal point in the room.

-The first and most important thing is to make sure that you never place your art on a wall that receives direct sunlight.
-Even with the UV protection built into the acrylic or laminate on a photograph, sunlight contains infrared radiation and ultraviolet light which will damage and fade your print.
-Paintings or other art are no exception and will also fade from direct exposure.
+The first and most important consideration is to avoid placing your art on a wall directly exposed to direct sunlight.
+Despite the UV protection built into the acrylic or laminate of a photograph, sunlight carries infrared radiation and ultraviolet light, which will damage and fade your print.
+Paintings and other forms of art are equally susceptible to fading when subjected to direct exposure.

-The heating and cooling cycles of direct sunlight can also cause materials in your print to expand and contract, which may eventually cause them to bubble or delaminate.
+With acrylic face mount artworks, the heating and cooling cycles of direct sunlight can also cause materials in your print to expand and contract, which over time may cause them to bubble or delaminate.

 An illustration of how direct sunlight can damage artwork on a wall.

-Even an hour or two per day of direct sunlight on artwork can be very damaging over time.
+You won't notice it right away, but even an hour or two per day of direct sunlight on artwork will be very damaging over time.

-Placing warm accent lights too close to your print can also cause heat damage.
-Put your hand in front of the print with your lights turned on; if you can feel any heat, those bulbs are too close.
+Additionally, placing warm accent lights too close to your print can also cause heat damage.
+Put your hand in front of the print with your lights turned on; if you can feel any heat, your light bulbs are too close.

 Finally, never use fluorescent lighting.
-These bulbs not only emit a lot of ultraviolet light which can cause fading, but the color of the light distorts the natural colors in your artwork, making them appear unnatural.
+These bulbs not only emit a lot of ultraviolet light which can cause fading, but the colour of the light distorts the natural colours in your artwork, making them appear unnatural.

-As mentioned above, you should never use fluorescent lighting for artwork, as it can damage your print and cause the colors to look unnatural and even ugly.
+As mentioned above, fluorescent lighting can damage your print with UV and cause the colours to look unnatural and even ugly.
+These include the traditional long linear tube bulbs and compact fluorescent (CFL) bulbs.

 Halogen lighting came on to the scene many years ago and was very popular for all types of ambient or accent lighting in your home.
-But although halogen bulbs do a good job of replicating the color of natural sunlight and will make your art look great, there is a problem.
+But although halogen bulbs do a good job of replicating the colour of natural sunlight and will make your art look great, there is a problem.
 It's the heat.
-These bulbs can damage artwork, are inefficient, and are no longer the best choice for our application.
+These bulbs can damage artwork, are inefficient, and are no longer the best choice.

 Understanding LED Light Bulbs

 There are a few important terms to understand when purchasing LED bulbs to illuminate your art, but they are easy to understand.
-Have a look and you'll be well on your way.
+Take a look, and you'll be on the right path.

 A collage of three photos of different LED light bulbs.